Sirens Calling~ The Constitution and Emma Lazarus

 “America… land of opportunity!”
 This is the sweet siren that has been heard by immigrants across vast oceans and borders throughout the world.
-Luring – enticing to live a life beyond daily survival, of rewards beyond servitude, of freedom to believe in a deity and prophets of choice or not, of public schooling beyond one generation, of pathways to citizenship, of voting rights, of unalienable rights, including life, liberty and the pursuit of happiness… with legal representation, process and laws to protect each right.
+Luring – enticing to live a life beyond daily survival, of rewards beyond servitude, of freedom to believe in a deity and prophets of choice or not, of public schooling beyond one generation, of pathways to citizenship, of voting rights, of unalienable rights, including life, liberty and the pursuit of happiness… with legal representation and the rule of law to protect each right.

 The second siren was sounded by Emma Lazarus, the fourth of seven children born in New York in 1849.
-Her ancestors were originally from Portugal and resided in New York before the American Revolution, and were among the original twenty-three Portuguese Jews who arrived in New Amsterdam (settlement that eventually became New York City).
-Her ancestors had fled the anti-Semitism from their settlement of Recife, Brazil.
+Her ancestors were originally from Portugal and resided in New York before the American Revolution, and were among the original twenty-three Portuguese Jews who arrived in New Amsterdam (the settlement that eventually became New York City).
+Her ancestors fled the anti-Semitism from their settlement of Recife, Brazil.

-She lived only 38 years but during her short stay on earth contributed towards providing insights on immigration.
-Her writings produced sensitivity and enduring lessons regarding immigrants and the need to view them with dignity.
+She lived only 38 years, but during her short stay on earth contributed towards providing insights on immigration.
+Her writings produced sensitive and enduring lessons regarding immigrants and the need to view them with dignity.

 She wrote the sonnet “The New Colossus” in 1883, which includes the inscribed lines on a bronze plaque on the pedestal of the Statue of Liberty.

 “Give me your tired, your poor,